blikblum/slick-router/docs/router-configuration.md

 ## Routes Definition

-The route tree con be configured as a callback, that receives a `route` function
+The route tree can be configured as a callback, that receives a `route` function

-`route` first argument must be a unique name, the second (optional) argument is the route options and the third (also optional) is a caal back to configure the children.
+`route` first argument must be a unique name, the second (optional) argument is the route options and the third (also optional) is a callback to configure the children.

 The route options can be `path`, `abstract` or arbitrary ones that can be used by the middlewares.